NiftyPET/NiftyPET/docs/tutorials/basicrecon.rst

 ``store_img``   store images (yes/no)
 ==============  ============

-- ``fluid`` indicates that the the start/stop is user-specified at any location.
+- the argument ``timings`` indicates that the start/stop times in the following sublist is user-specified and can be done for multiple time frames (see section :ref:`dynfrms-subsection`).

 The reconstructed image can be viewed as follow: